 The query result field displays a record with User ID.
 You need to copy the ID to use it in your second query.

 Now we need to create another query to update the OwnerID.
-To create the second query, click the + button on the query page tab bar.
+To create the second query, click the button on the query page tab bar.
 A new query will be created with the same view opened as the previously active query.
-To switch to the necessary view, click the corresponding button on the right side of the query toolbar — in our case it is SQL view button.
+To switch to the necessary view, click the corresponding button on the right side of the query toolbar — in our case, it is the SQL view button.
 We enter the UPDATE statement to the code editor.
 It looks like the following:

 UPDATE Opportunity